darcher-figo/boilerplate/docs/README.md

   _Why:_

-  > A key concern with JSON encoders is preventing arbitrary JavaScript remote code execution within the browser... or, if you're using node.js, on the server.
+  > A key concern with JSON encoders is preventing arbitrary javascript remote code execution within the browser... or, if you're using node.js, on the server.
 It's vital that you use a proper JSON serializer to encode user-supplied data properly to prevent the execution of user-supplied input on the browser.

 - Validate the content-type and mostly use `application/*json` (Content-Type header).